oracle/bosh-oracle-cpi-release/src/github.com/oracle/bosh-oracle-cpi/README.md

     ``make test``

     Runs all unit tests.
-Unit tests use fakes and don't interact with the Bare Metal Cloud.
+Unit tests use fakes and don't interact with the Oracle Cloud Infrastructure.

-2. bmctest
+2. ocitest

-    ``make bmctest``
+    ``make ocitest``

-    Runs tests in bmc/test package.
+    Runs tests in oci/test package.
 The tests in this package drive the layer responsible for bulk of the work in the CPI.
 E.g. creating/deleting  a vm instance  or a persistent block volume.

-    Configuration values required for running this target are specified in the format used by various [BMC SDKs](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/sdkconfig.htm).
+    Configuration values required for running this target are specified in the format used by various [Oracle Cloud Infrastructure SDKs](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/sdkconfig.htm).

-    The default configuration file name and location is ~/.oraclebmc/config.
+    The default configuration file name and location is ~/.oci/config.
 The configuration file can contain multiple profiles.
 Tests run by this target use the [CPITEST] profile by default.

     The default file location and the profile name can be changed by